david672orford/tech-for-teaching/file-formats/documents/index.md

 ## Document Formats

-There are many different file formats for creating and storing documents.
+There are many different file formats for creating and storing documents in offices and on the Internet.
+Here we describe some of the most important.

 ### Plain Text Files